CLIENT:

 Does your mission need clarity?

-I help mission-driven organizations untangle complexity and build brand ecosystems that mobilize the right people around shared values.
+Aaron and the Bent Barn team helps creative partners and mission-driven organizations untangle complexity and build brand ecosystems that mobilize the right people around shared values.